haskell/core-libraries-committee/README.md

 Core Libraries are different from GHC boot libraries: some boot libraries are not Core (and as such are maintained either solely by GHC Team, or by third parties), and some Core Libraries are not required to boot GHC.

+Questions related to management of Core Libraries are usually discussed in respective issue trackers.
+Please bring them to CLC attention by CC'ing CLC members or pinging by email to core-libraries-committee at haskell dot org.

 ### Suggesting changes to Core libraries